Platycephalus fuscus: Ecology

 Dusky flathead are the largest of the many species of flathead found in Australia, and the most commonly caught.
 Dusky flathead have very rarely been caught at sizes up to 12–15 kg and lengths up to 1.3 metres, but average size is 0.5–1.5 kg and 40–50 cm.
 Typically a fish of estuaries and estuarine lakes, dusky flathead are rarely found in other habitats.

 The diet of dusky flathead is typically composed of smaller fish and prawns.
 According to NSW DPI Fisheries research, dusky flathead grow relatively quickly.
 In fact, dusky flathead can reach 40cm total length after just three years.
-Female Dusky Flathead mature at around 55cm total length while males mature much earlier at about 22cm total length.
+Female dusky flathead mature at around 55cm total length while males mature much earlier at about 22cm total length.
 Only female fish attain the larger sizes.
 Breeding is reported to occur in mid to late summer around estuary mouths.
 A recent study (Pollock 2014) shows that the sex of dusky flathead is determined at the juvenile stage, and that there is no sex inversion from male to female.

 Fishing

 Dusky flathead are a popular species for commercial and recreational fishing in eastern Australia.
 They readily take baits and minnow lures, and on such lures are good fighters.
-Recently they have proven to be very vulnerable to fishing techniques using jigged soft plastic lures.
+As of November 2021 they have proven to be very vulnerable to fishing techniques using jigged soft plastic lures.
 In the face of heavy fishing pressure and more effective techniques, a largely catch and release approach from anglers is essential nowadays to conserve dusky flathead.
 Fishermen must release dusky flathead over 70 cm, with the reason that they are important large breeding females.

 The hypothesis that dusky flathead over 70 cm are "important large breeding females" is questionable.
 A study by Pollock (2014) shows that the vast majority of eggs produced by the annual spawning aggregation come from the mid-size females (50 cm–60 cm), but more importantly the large females over 70 cm are often reproductively senescent—that is they have degenerate ovaries in which the eggs are breaking down or have broken down, and are not shed.
 A study is currently underway in northern New South Wales which is finding at most of the large female flathead (>75 cm) also have degenerate ovaries during the early spawning period (Nov/Dec), whereas the mid-size females have healthy ovaries with developing yolky eggs.